 The LEA's obligations to parentally placed private school children with disabilities are different from its responsibilities to those enrolled in public schools or to children with disabilities placed in a private school by a public agency (rather than by parents) as a means of providing FAPE.
 Parentally placed children with disabilities do not have an individual entitlement to services they would receive if they were enrolled in a public school.
 Instead, the LEA is required to spend a proportionate amount of IDEA federal funds to provide equitable services to this group of children.
-Therefore, it is possible that some parentally placed children with disabilities will not receive any services while others will (34 C.F.R. section 300.137 Equitable Services).
+Therefore, it is possible that some parentally placed children with disabilities will not receive any services while others will.
 For those who receive services, the amount and type of services also may differ from the services the child would receive if placed in a public school by the parents or in a private school by a public agency.
-LEAs are required to consult with disabilities during the design and development of special education and related services for these children annually and throughout the school year.
+LEAs are required to consult with private school representatives and representatives of parents of parentally placed children with disabilities during the design and development of special education and related services for these children.